PLarboulette/Nenya_Gateway/README.md

 NodeJS Gateway for microservices architecture

 Written in NodeJS using Socket.io for real time functions.
-Connected to RabbitMQ message passing betwwen microservices.
+Connected to RabbitMQ for message exchange between microservices.